pycom/pycom-micropython-sigfox/docs/library/pyb.USB_VCP.rst

 .. currentmodule:: pyb
+.. _pyb.USB_VCP:

 class USB_VCP -- USB virtual comm port
 ======================================

-The USB_VCP class allows creation of an object representing the USB virtual comm port.
+The USB_VCP class allows creation of a `stream`-like object representing the USB virtual comm port.
 It can be used to read and write data over USB to the connected host.